gertingold/tools4scicomp/manuscript/documenting.rst

 .. [#docreSt] More information on reStructuredText can be found in the documentation of the docutils project at `<http://docutils.sourceforge.net/rst.html>`_.
 .. [#docSphinx] The *Sphinx* project page can be found at `<https://www.sphinx-doc.org/>`_.
+.. [#sphinxLatexRepr] Note that the representation given here and in following examples
+       is generated by the LaTeX builder of *Sphinx*.
+It may look differently if the representation is generated otherwise.